Odyssey

 Sounds pretty inefficient, right?
 We'd end up making 101 calls where we could have made only two.

 This is a classic example of the N+1 problem.
-"1" refers to the call to fetch the top-level tracks and "N" is the number of subsequent calls to fetch the author subfield for each track.
+"1" refers to the call to fetch the top-level tracks field and "N" is the number of subsequent calls to fetch the author subfield for each track.

 {